A MALL Geometry of Interaction Based on Indexed Linear Logic: GoI Interpretation

 In a syntactic direction, the status of Gentzen cut elimination for $\MALLI$ remains open since the present paper only concerns lifting the image to the indices of $\MALL$ cut-reduction.
 The status will complement the reduction-free cut elimination, known to be derivable from the Fundamental lemma \ref{FunLem} (cf.\ \cite{BE,BE2,HamTak08}).

 Extending the present paper to the exponentials is challenging to use Bucciarelli--Ehrhard $\LLI$ \cite{BE2} for modelling GoI.
+This will involve extending our methodology of a traced monoidal category with a zero morphism to the whole GoI situation \cite{HS06,HS11}, compatibly with the multisets interpretation of the exponential connective $\!$ in $\Rel$.
 The explicit accommodation of the indices to GoI will give a novel approach to the (non indexed) GoI modelling for the exponentials.

-{\bf Acknowledgement} We wish to thank the referees for detailed and very helpful comments that have greatly improved the presentation.
+{\bf Acknowledgment} We wish to thank the referees for detailed and very helpful comments that have greatly improved the presentation.